oosayeroo/sayer-weedshop/Readme.md

 ```

-## Inset Contents of @weedshop/Images into @qb-inventory/HTML/Images
+## Insert Contents of @weedshop/Images into @qb-inventory/HTML/Images

 ## Insert into @qb-core/shared/jobs.lua